The Challenge: Free Agents: Final challenge

 The final challenge is a five-stage competition in a race to the top of Villarica.
-The first three stages are male/female pairs, while the last two stages are individual competitions.
+The first three stages are played in male/female pairs, while the last two stages are individual.
 Each guy is paired with each girl in the initial three stages.
 When each player reaches the top of the volcano, their accumulated times from each stage are added up.
 The guy and girl with the fastest accumulated times win $125,000 apiece.
 The second-place finishers win $35,000 each, while the third-place finishers win $15,000 each.
-However, prior to the start of the race, host T. J. Lavin explained to the contestants that a player must complete all five stages of the final challenge in order to get paid.
+Contestants must complete all five stages of the final challenge in order to receive the monetary prize.